 provide estimates of annualized cost to respondents for the hour burdens for collections of information, identifying and using appropriate wage rate categories.
 The cost of contracting out or paying outside parties for information collection activities should not be included here.
 Instead this cost should be included in Item 13.

+The questionnaire will be administered online through survey monkey to 300 PHAs selected through stratified random sampling.
 The time required to complete the survey will vary by PHA size.
 Small PHAs will not need as much time to complete the survey, as some of them have only one project (in one location).
+The use of online survey eliminates time and costs associated with paper-based, mail questionnaires.
 The hourly cost for completing the questionnaire is estimated based on a Clerk’s annual salary of $44,941 at a GS7/1 level rate (Salary Table 2017-GS) or an hourly rate of $21.53.
 HUD estimates that the annual burden hours for the operating budget required for the 300 PHAs for the form HUD-52574 required for all PHAs averages 20 minutes (or 0.33 hour) each.
 (This assumes that there would be a 100% survey response rate.)